 Indeed, I expect it is even easier for you and me than it was for them back then to live in a kind of denial about slavery.
 I say this now realizing that it was not that many generations ago when all of my ancestors arrived here and what I know of them is that they were mostly looking for freedom from hunger and freedom of opportunity and freedom from oppression.
-Slavery does, in fact come in many forms and perhaps the worst kind of slavery is the sort where we have forged the chains which bind us ourselves.
+Slavery does, in fact come in many forms and perhaps the worst kind of slavery is the sort where we have forged our own chains which bind us.
 Indeed, Jesus says today that we who do wrong, are in a very real way tied up with and by that wrong.
 We who sin are enslaved to sin.
 To pretend this is not so does not make it not so.
 And if we are fortunate, the day comes when we can’t live in our denial any longer.

 And so while like Jesus’ first listeners I like to think of myself as free, still I am not.
 This is how it has come home to me.